nliautaud/storynator/README.md

 ### Updating

-The edit/view button is also an import/export tool which allow to copy the content of a storyboard file into another, and may be used as an easy update process.
+The view/edit button is also an import/export tool which allow to copy the content of a storyboard file into another, and may be used as an easy update process.

-Open the fresh new version of the [demo][demo] in a window, your storyboard in another one, and drag the edit button of your storyboard onto the edit button of the empty one.
+- Open the last version by using the [demo][demo] link in a window, and your existing storyboard in another window.
+- Drag the edit button of your existing storyboard onto the edit button of the empty one.
+- Save the new version filled with your content onto your existing storyboard, and open your local storyboard.

 [![Update process](update.gif)][demo]